 6. How can I integrate video DRM for my website/app?

-Implementing video DRMs requires a change at 2 key places in video infrastructure.
+Implementing DRMs requires a change at 2 key places in video infrastructure.
 First is at the transcoding level, where content is encrypted with DRM parameters after transcoding.
 The second is in the video player level, where the encrypted content is decrypted to play the final video in a viewable format.

 - Very large enterprises like Netflix & Amazon Prime build in-house systems.